AramPapaz/AlexNetTransferLearning/README.md

 * The last Linear Layer was replaced with a Sequential Layer (Linear and ReLU) with a drop out of .4.

-* This was fed to a sigmoid for my binary classification (Chair or Wine bottle)
+* This was fed to a sigmoid for my binary classification (Chair or Wine bottle).

-* Trained and Validated my model
+* Trained the newly added Sequential layer and Validated my model.